Number of credits

 Ethics and a critical mind are an essential component of KLO 2 : implementation.

-Each workshop focuses on one specific skill which contributes to the four aims mentioned above.
+Each workshop focuses on one specific skill which contributes to the five aims mentioned above.
 More specific learning outcomes are defined in each module.

 Generally speaking, a workshop will give each student several occasions to practice the targeted skill, to get extensive and personal feedback on strengths and weaknesses, as well as strategies to improve performance.
 The necessary tools to go on learning about these skills autonomously after the training will also be provided.